MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 No more unformatted messes when having to read other people's code.

-The AST representation of a mod's ((TODO:insert mod language name here)) file describes exactly how the text file should be formatted in order to be valid.
+The AST representation of a grug file describes exactly how the text file should be formatted in order to be valid.

 # Case sensitivity